axelo/tslint-jsx-typed-class-name/README.md

 tslint-jsx-typed-class-name has peer dependencies on [TSLint](https://www.npmjs.com/package/tslint) and [TypeScript](https://www.npmjs.com/package/typescript).

-To use this rule, add `"jsx-typed-class-name"` to the `rulesDirectory`.
+To use this rule, add `"tslint-jsx-typed-class-name"` to the `rulesDirectory`.

 Here's a sample configuration where `tslint.json` lives adjacent to your `node_modules` folder and with an existing css file `styles/index.css`: